World Junior Teams Championship

-This article covers all of the Teams events in the World Bridge Federation youth program—in principle including experimental or obsolete events for age-limited teams, which are not now part of WBF Youth Bridge.

-World Junior Pairs Championship covers all of the Pairs and Individuals events.

 The World Junior Teams Championship is a bridge competition for zonal teams of players up to about 25 years old.

 Zonal signifies both organization by the World Bridge Federation (WBF) and qualification in eight WBF zones; for example (2006, 2008), six teams qualify from 'Europe' defined by European Bridge League membership.
 Zones may require national representation; for example, the six European teams must represent six member nations of the EBL.

 The oldest event, sometimes called the Junior Teams without qualification, dates from 1987 with some changes in definition.
 Today that is the "open" u-26 tournament (Juniors) in contrast to the u-26 for women (Girls), the open u-21 (Youngsters) and the open u-16 (Kids).
 It has been held every two years, odd-number years to 2005 and even years from 2006.
 Competitors vie for the Ortiz-Patiño Trophy, formerly presented by WBF President Emeritus Jaime Ortiz-Patiño (1930–2013) who conceived the idea while serving as WBF President in 1985.
 The even-year tournaments officially constitute the World Youth Teams Championships for so-called juniors, girls, and youngsters.
 The entries are national teams, representing countries affiliated with the WBF via membership in the eight geographical "zonal organizations".
 Moreover, they must qualify within their zones, usually by high standing in a zonal championship tournament that is limited to one team per member nation.